DeepLcom/deepl-python/README.md

   and `'xml'`.
 - `style_rule`: specifies a style rule to use with translation, either as a string containing the ID of the style rule, or a `StyleRuleInfo` object.
-- `extra_body_parameter`: Dictionary of extra parameters to pass in the body of the HTTP request.
+- `extra_body_parameters`: Dictionary of extra parameters to pass in the body of the HTTP request.
 Mostly used by DeepL employees to test functionality, or for beta programs.